 concerns about relationships, from either party, can be discussed frankly;

-the relationship allows for long-term strategic issues to be considered as well as issues relating to the day-to-day delivery of the service.
+the relationship allows for long-term strategic issues to be considered as well as issues relating to the day-to-day delivery of the service; and

-In addition, for Care and Support Services the processes must not duplicate those of the Care Inspectorate.
+[for Care and Support Services the processes must not duplicate those of the Care Inspectorate.]

 This might be built into the commodity/service specification and/or the terms and conditions of the contract.

 It is essential that the Contract Manager of your Organisation is engaged early in the process to ensure that the stakeholders and Contract Manager determine the appropriate service level requirements and Key Performance Indicators (KPIs), and that they are built into the contract.
 Service level and KPI requirements should have been included in the tender documentation.